Home page Site Map Contact David

 My thanks to Adrian, who happens to be a cousin of Graham Sherrin of 'Poky'- the terrific group who appeared at the Concorde 'Back To The Sixties' show in September 2011.
 See the Site Map for a report on this great night.

-Just under a mile up the Portsmouth Road Woolston brings you to another long established music pub The Swan and they have been featuring bands for many years and well worth a visit.
+Portsmouth Road Woolston brings you to another long established music pub The Swan and they have been featuring bands for many years and well worth a visit.
 Another biker-friendly pub but everybody is made welcome as they cram in to hear some great rock bands in the main bar which does have a good atmosphere.

 Photograph courtesy The Swan - it looks like this when you've had a few!!